Exact solution of the DeWitt-Brehme-Hobbs equation in copropagating electromagnetic and gravitational waves

 In the present Letter we find the exact analytical solution of the DWBH equation in the case of an electromagnetic plane wave propagating in a generic gravitational plane wave spacetime along the same direction and otherwise arbitrary.
-In view of the above considerations, apart from its intrinsic importance, such an analytical solution is approximately valid in the general situation of an ultrarelativistic charge in arbitrary gravitational and electromagnetic fields.
-Remarkably, we show that the tail term of the DWBH equation identically vanishes in such a plane-wave spacetime also for a non-zero Ricci tensor, whereas the same conclusion was already drawn for Ricci-flat plane waves in Ref. \cite{Harte:2013dba}. \paragraph{Electromagnetic radiation reaction.} As previously mentioned, the study of the electromagnetic self-force has a very long history (see the books \cite{Jackson_b_1975,Landau_b_2_1975,Barut_b_1980,Rohrlich_b_2007} and the reviews \cite{Di_Piazza_2012,Burton_2014,Gonoskov_2022,Fedotov_2023}).
-Here, we directly report the LL equation \cite{Landau_b_2_1975}
+By constructing the vector Green's function from the solutions of the wave equation, we show that the tail term of the DWBH equation identically vanishes in plane-wave spacetimes.
+The same conclusion has been drawn through different derivations in Ref. \cite{Harte:2013dba} for Ricci-flat plane waves and, in general, in Ref. \cite{Kunzle1968}.
+Although the scenario considered here can be viewed as the general local limit around ultrarelativistic observers according to Penrose limit, the resulting particle trajectory may not provide an accurate description of the actual motion in a generic metric.
+In fact, radiation–reaction effects are inherently non-local phenomena.
+Therefore, the absence of tail terms in the present scenario implies that, in general, such nonlocal effects must arise from higher-order terms in the expansion of the null Fermi coordinates.
+Resulting accumulation effects may also strongly influence the particle's dynamics.